Understanding ISBNs for Authors

 What Is an ISBN?

 ISBN, which stands for International Standard Book Number, is a 13-digit code that serves as a unique identifier for books.
 The ISBN identifies the book’s publisher, title, language, edition and version.
+The ISBN appears in the book’s interior on the copyright page and serves to generate the barcode for the book’s back cover.

 Why Are ISBNs Necessary?

-While ISBNs don’t expire or get re-used, you do need to apply for a new ISBN if you:
+You must apply for a new ISBN if you:

-• Change your book title
+- Change your book’s title or subtitle

-• Translate your book into a different language
+- Translate your book into a different language

 Should I Get My Own ISBNs?